 Cats are great but we all know the many downsides - aggression, scarf and barf, night waking, etc. Bowl feeding causes these problems.
 A cat’s stomach is the size of a ping-pong ball - the size of a mouse.
 That’s no coincidence.
 In nature, cats spend 80% of their waking hours hunting for food.
-Cats need to hunt, catch and play with at least 5 small meals a day.
+Cats need to hunt catch and play with multiple small meals day and night.
 Without it, they act out.

 The Benefits of Hunting